prashantacharya/BigOmega/contents/store-password-node/passwords-in-node.md

 hashPasswordAsync('123456')
 ```

-I ran the application multiple times and every single time I was able to get a different for the same password `123456`.
+I ran the application multiple times and every single time, I was able to get a different hash for the same password `123456`.

 Here are some of the outcomes.